viperproject/gobra-book/src/02/permission-write.md

 then transferred when calling `swap(x, y)`.
 With `assert acc(x)`, we can check whether the permission is held.
 We add the postcondition `acc(x) && acc(y)` to transfer the permissions back to the caller when the function returns.
-Otherwise the permissions are leaked (lost).
+Otherwise, the permissions are leaked (lost).

 ## `old` state
 To specify the behavior of `swap`, we have to refer to the values `*x` and `*y` before any modifications.